A Systematic Evaluation of Large Language Models for PTSD Severity Estimation: The Role of Contextual Knowledge and Modeling Strategies: Discussion

 \section{Discussion}

-By systematically evaluating eleven state-of-the-art LLMs, we found that LLMs provisioned with specific contextual cues and operated under optimal modeling strategies, can result in higher agreement with self-reported PCL scores than traditional supervised approaches and trained psychologists.
-Although modern LLMs surpassed traditional supervised model, ensembling different LLMs with the supervised model produced the highest agreement with self-reported scores, highlighting the complementary nature of traditional AI methods for language based mental health assessments~\cite{malgaroli-natural-2023}.
-These results highlight the potential of carefully configured LLMs to support scalable and timely mental health assessments~\cite{malgaroli2025large, hua-et-al, GalatzerLevy2023TheCO, eberhardt-development-2025}, particularly as pre-screening, monitoring or decision-support tools that can reduce clinician burden~\cite{gaber-etal-2025, bucher-etal-2025}.
+By systematically evaluating eleven state-of-the-art LLMs, we found that LLMs provisioned with specific contextual cues and operated under optimal modeling strategies, can result in higher agreement with self-reported PTSD symptoms than traditional supervised approaches and trained psychologists.
+Although modern LLMs surpassed traditional supervised model, ensembling different LLMs with the supervised model produced the highest agreement with self-reported scores, highlighting the complementary nature of traditional AI methods for language based mental health assessments~\cite{malgaroli-natural-2023}. \revisionpanos{Moreover, LLM estimates showed specificity to the target construct and even incremental validity above it when predicting criteria such as PTSD diagnosis and service utilization from electronic health record.} These results highlight the potential of carefully configured LLMs to support scalable and timely mental health assessments~\cite{malgaroli2025large, hua-et-al, GalatzerLevy2023TheCO, eberhardt-development-2025}, particularly as pre-screening, monitoring or decision-support tools that can reduce clinician burden~\cite{gaber-etal-2025, bucher-etal-2025}.

 Narrative language offers the most natural and comprehensive ways for individuals to express psychological distress.
-Unlike self-report instruments, such as the PTSD Checklist~\cite{blevins2015posttraumatic}, unstructured interviews allow people to describe their symptoms in their own words, capturing nuances in emotion, context, and lived experience that structured instruments may overlook.
+Unlike self-report instruments, such as the PTSD Checklist~\cite{blevins2015posttraumatic}, unstructured interviews allow people to describe their symptoms in their own words, capturing nuances in emotion, context, and lived experience that structured instruments may overlook~\cite{ringwald2025uncovering}.
 This is why, in practice, many clinicians continue to rely on unstructured interviews to form mental health assessments~\cite{aboraya-et-al}.
 Language based assessments using LLMs can enhance this practice by offering a scalable, automated way to interpret such narrative accounts.
 Automatic LLM-based open-ended language assessments can help reduce delays caused by limited clinician availability~\cite{zhang-etal-2024, katayama-etal-2023} and serve as a bridge for individuals hesitant to seek care due to social stigma~\cite{corrigan2002understanding, habeb-etal-2025}.

 Our findings offer key insights into how contextual knowledge and modeling strategies affect LLM-based PTSD severity estimation.
 First, while increasing model size generally improves accuracy, the gains diminish beyond 70B parameters for open-weight LLMs, indicating a saturation point consistent with trends observed in broader NLP tasks~\cite{mahapatra2025exponential, chowdhery2023palm}, and implying that the scaling laws observed in other domains~\cite{kaplan2020scaling} may not hold for complex clinical estimation tasks like this one.
 Notably, zero-shot prompting often matched or exceeded few-shot performance, aligning with recent studies showing limited marginal gains from few-shot examples in tasks that do not require mathematical or symbolic reasoning~\cite{cheng-etal-2025-revisiting-chain, sprague2025to}.
 Moreover, our results reveal a performance gap between open- and closed-weight models.
 While earlier open-source models performed competitively, GPT-5 significantly outperformed all others, underscoring that proprietary models currently lead on complex clinical inference tasks~\cite{zhang-etal-2024-2, salam-etal-2025}.